 - learn how to develop your greatest talents

-Upon completion of the assessment, you will be given your top five strengths, along with a detailed description of each, which I believe is incredibly beneficial to your career path.
+Upon completion of the assessment, you are given your top five strengths, along with a detailed description of each, which can be incredibly beneficial to your career path.
 There are four main “domains” that each of your strengths fit into.

-- The Relationship Builder — Artists that can easily pull an ensemble together and keep them going as a high performing group are relationship builders.
-What StrengthsFinder says about Relationship Builders: “Those who lead through Relationship Building are the essential glue that holds a team together.
+- The Relationship Builder — Artists that can easily pull an ensemble together and keep them going as a high-performing group are relationship builders.
+Here’s what StrengthsFinder says about Relationship Builders: “Those who lead through Relationship Building are the essential glue that holds a team together.
 Without these strengths on a team, in many cases, the group is simply a composite of individuals.”

 Where do you see yourself fitting into these domains?
 I hope you’ll take the assessment to find out.
-I have found the process to be incredibly eye opening and telling as I reflect on my own leadership style and it helps me better understand the perspectives of others when I know their strengths.
+I have found the process to be incredibly eye-opening and telling as I reflect on my own leadership style and it helps me better understand the perspectives of others when I know their strengths.